Marianafoot: 2021: six-year-old season

 In the Group 1 Prix Maurice de Gheest over 1300 metres on soft ground at Deauville on 8 August, Marianafoot was partnered by Barzalona and went off the 8.9/1 third choice in the betting behind the joint-favourites Campanelle and Starman.
 The other nine contenders included Brando (winner of the race in 2017), Glen Shiel, Laws of Indices and Thunder Moon.
 After being restrained towards the rear of the field in the early stages Marianafoot began to make rapid progress entering the last 400 metres, overhauled Starman 150 metres from the finish and won by one and three quarter lengths.
 After the race Reynier said: "The plan really worked beautifully.
 Over this distance we wanted to attack in the final 100 metres because we know he stays further and some of the others are pure sprinters.
 We won't rush to decide [on his next race], but he'll stay up here and he could run in the Prix Jacques le Marois, depending on how he comes out of this and how the race shapes up."

 Reynier opted to give Marianafoot a break before bringing him back in autumn for the Prix de la Foret but the horse was withdrawn from the race owing to the unsuitable ground conditions.

 2022: seven-year-old season

 Marianafoot began his 2022 campaign by attempting to reproduce his success of the previous year in the Prix Cirrus des Aigles at Cagnes on 11 February but although he started favourite he sustained his first defeat in almost two years as he came home third behind King Gold and Elusive Foot.
 He failed to reproduce his six-year-old form in his next two starts as he finished sixth behind Prince Lancelot in the Prix Servanne and then ran second to Egot in the Prix du Palais-Royal.

+Breeding career

+Following his retirement, Marianafoot stood at Haras De Saint-Vincent, starting 2023.
+For the 2024 breeding season, Marianafoot move from Haras de Saint-Vincent to Haras des Faunes was announced in September 2023.